X-rayLaser/DistributedLLM/README.md

 # Introduction

+The repository provides a set of tools to distribute a given LLM among available machines/devices.
+This is useful when the model is too large to run on a single machine (for instance, it does not fit in RAM).
+Users simply need to provide their own LLM and configure the system using a small configuration file; the toolkit handles the rest.

+This project builds on top of llama.cpp project.
+Therefore, it naturally supports scripts for converting the model to GGML format and quantizing it.

+Here is the approach in the nutshell:
+- split the model into pieces
+- send each piece to a dedicated machine and load it in memory (RAM/VRAM)
+- connect all machines in a network
+- propagate tensors forward through the layers of the first piece, propagate resulting tensor through the layers of the second piece, and so on

+Supported devices:
+- CPU
+- GPU (will come later)

+Supported Models:
+- LLaMA (version 1)
+- OpenLLaMA (version 1)

+Note that currently the toolkit does not suport LLaMA version 2.
+The same goes for OpenLLaMA.
+This support will be added in the future.

+# Status: early stage

+This project is still under development and may have bugs or limitations.
+Use it on your own risk.

-# Main components
+# 1. Main components

 Compute node is an element of the network that stores a slice of a model (a subset of transformer layers).
-It's mainly responsible for processing tensors.
 It takes a tensor, propagates it forward through it's subset of layers, and returns output tensor.
 Multiple compute nodes can be deployed on a single machine.

-Server machine is a physical machine/device that deploys a compute node.
+Server machine is a physical machine/device that runs a compute node.

 Client node is an element of the network that establishes connection with compute nodes, queries their status, provisions them, and, finally, uses them for running inference on LLM.

 Client machine is a machine that runs a client node.

-# The workflow
+# 2. The workflow
-1. Decide how many machines should be used to distribted LLM between them
+1. Decide how many machines should be used to distribte LLM between them

 2. On each server machine, clone this repository and deploy a compute node on there

 3. On the client machine:
-- obtain an LLM model and create a small and simple configuration file
+- obtain a model and create a small and simple configuration file
-- run provision command which will automatically prepare a chosen model, split it into pieces and send those pieces to their corresponding compute nodes
+- run provision command
-- generate text
+- generate text using the LLM distributed on your network

-# Quick start
+# 3. Quick start

 ## Cloning the repository: